uzh-dqbm-cmi/fragmentstein/README.md

 pip install fragmentstein
 ```

-Optional, you can install it in a dedicated Python environment:
+Optional: you can install it in a dedicated Python environment:
 ```sh
 conda create -n fragmentstein python=3.10 samtools bedtools -c bioconda conda activate fragmentstein pip install fragmentstein
 ```
-The same you can do using the _Mamba_ package manager:
+You can also use the _Mamba_ package manager:
 ```sh
 mamba create -n fragmentstein python=3.10 samtools bedtools -c bioconda mamba activate fragmentstein